 A mouthguard is very easy to wear and does not cause much pain or discomfort.
 You may feel a little uncomfortable when you start wearing it, but you will eventually get used to wearing the device inside your mouth.

 It not only covers the teeth but provides protection for the gums as well.
 You will not have any problem eating or speaking since a mouthguard will only be worn at night – when you sleep.

 If grinding your teeth has become a problem for you or your partner, then come and talk to us today.
 Together we can make grinding your teeth a thing of the past, and ensure the future of your teeth as well as a peaceful night’s sleep.

 Call (253) 770-0198 today to book an appointment.
-SK Family Dental in Puyallup has experienced dentists to help you solve your nightly teeth grinding.
+SK Family Dental has experienced Puyallup dentist to help you solve your nightly teeth grinding.